happycodemonkey/paprika2markdown/README.md

 ## Testing

 Tests are written using ginkgo / gomega.
-Run tests with `ginkgo` or `go test`
+Run tests with `ginkgo` or `go testgit td`